 OTP Bank Plc. and MOL Plc. entered into a share swap agreement in 16 April 2009, whereby OTP has changed 24,000,000 OTP ordinary shares for 5,010,501 "A series" MOL shares.
 The final maturity of the share swap agreement is 11 July 2022, until which any party can initiate cash or physical settlement of the transaction.
-Put option reserve represents the written put option over OTP ordinary shares were accounted as a deduction from equity at the date of OTP-MOL share swap transaction.

-1 See more details in the Consolidated Statement of Comprehensive Income and in the Consolidated statement of Changes in equity on page 6 and 7.
+^{}See more details about the Consolidated Statement of Comprehensive Income and about the Consolidated statement of Changes in equity on page 98 and 99.